 When you seek medical attention, this is the ideal time to formally notify your employer about your injury.
 Keep in mind that Pennsylvania’s statute of limitations mandates that you have 120 days to do so.

 After this, you have up to three years to file for workers’ compensation.
 Failure to file within this window of time can result in you forfeiting your claim.
-However, it’s vital that you consider whether you should hire a workers’ comp lawyer well before the deadlines set in the statute of limitations.
+However, it’s vital that you consider whether you need a workers’ comp lawyer well before the deadlines set in the statute of limitations.

 There are certain situations and periods of time throughout the claims process in which it’ll be necessary to be in close communication with your workers’ comp lawyer.
 From negotiating with insurers to ensuring you get the maximum benefits to which you’re entitled, it can be confusing and overwhelming if you intend on representing yourself.
 These are two common circumstances that’ll require an attorney to advocate for you.